Master’s thesis guidelines

 The student must write a maturity essay to demonstrate conversance with the field of the thesis (and possibly proficiency in the language they have been educated in (Finnish or Swedish).

 - an essay written on a topic given by the thesis supervisor and written under supervision.

-The maturity essay must be written before the approval of the master’s thesis.
+The maturity essay must be approved and registered before submitting the application for approval and evaluation of the master’s thesis.

 The contents of the maturity essay are reviewed by the thesis supervisor, while its language (if Finnish or Swedish) is evaluated by the Language Centre, provided that the student has not demonstrated the requisite language proficiency in a maturity essay written for the bachelor’s degree.
 The language of the maturity essay may be failed if it does not meet the degree requirements.

 Students are to reserve about 14 days for the language check from the date of receipt of the text by the Language Centre.
 The maturity essay is graded on a pass/fail basis, and its grade does not affect the grade of the master’s thesis.
-The credits for an approved maturity essay are given by the master’s thesis supervisor.
 A failed maturity essay may be retaken.

 If the student is not required to demonstrate language proficiency in Finnish or Swedish, the maturity essay may be written in the language that was approved for the master’s thesis.
 The requirement of a maturity essay also applies to international students, who usually write their maturity essays in English.
 Maturity essays written in other languages than Finnish or Swedish are only subjected to a review of the contents, not of the language.